streadgold/FestivalPlaylistMaker/README.md

 Run the program like so: python FestivalLister.py *username* *playlistURI*

+Example: python FestivalLister.py srt252 spotify:user:srt252:playlist:3inHoNcLaV9HjNdxJwZzEi

+First time it will open a browser and you will need to copy the url of the page it redirects to and paste that into the prompt

 Of course you will need to set your spotify developer credentials first.

 Note - this program is not perfect but it works well enough.